Karsenh/karsen_nodejs_fetch_receipt_api/README.md

 ## Making the Requests
 ### PostMan

 `NodeJS Fetch Receipt API.postman_collection.json` file is included in the root of this project which can be imported into PostMan to run pre-made requests with provided JSON request body objects.
+Don't forget to add http://localhost:5001 as a {{server_base_url}} global env.

 ### Curl